-The office lease payment is committed to be paid on a rolling contract agreement with the Local Authority for an amount of £11,972 for this financial year.
-This payment is not paid to the organisation as the Local Authority makes an inter-departmental transfer for this amount.
-This is part of the benefit in kind support provided by the Local Authority to Enfield Saheli.
+The office lease payment is committed to be paid on a rolling contract agreement with the Local Authority for an amount of £11,149 for this financial year.
+This payment is not paid to the organisation directly as the Local Authority makes an inter-departmental transfer for this amount internally.